Mike Watt: James Joyce

 In 2017, Watt participated in an international project setting Joyce's Finnegans Wake to music entitled Waywords and Meansigns It was released on May 4, 2017, to coincide with the 76th anniversary of the book's first publication.

 The Watt from Pedro Show

 When he is not on tour, Watt hosts a regular internet radio show, The Watt from Pedro Show, a continuation of a program Watt had first done on a low-power FM station in the late 1990s.
 The program debuted on May 19, 2001, and became so popular with Watt's fans that the website's host, Sightworks, temporarily forced the show offline on weekdays until a sponsor or other solution could be found.
 On January 10, 2006, The Watt from Pedro Show became available as a podcast.

+Porno for Pyros

+Watt reconnected with Porno for Pyros in 2023 for a tour that was postponed while they finished a new single "Little Me", and is currently on that rescheduled tour; 2024’s Horns, Thorns En Halos Farewell Tour, in support of that single and the back catalog.

 Equipment

 Watt's first bass was a Kay he purchased for $100.
 He played a Fender Precision Bass formerly owned by Fear bassist Derf Scratch on What Makes A Man Start Fires?

 For most of his fIREHOSE tenure, Watt played a 1956 Fender Precision Bass.
 From 1995 until 1999, Watt predominately played a non-reverse Gibson Thunderbird which he altered with a Bartolini pre-amp and Grover tuning machines.

 Following his 2000 illness, Watt switched to short-scale basses for live work.
 Watt played a 1963 Gibson EB-3 until it was stolen while on tour with The Stooges.
 After the theft, Watt was gifted with a 1969 Gibson EB-3 and a Gibson EB-0.

 More recently, Watt plays a signature "Wattplower" bass he designed with Reverend Musical Instruments.
 In early 2020, it was announced that a "Mark II" iteration of the bass would be released.